 Neptogin is a mid-sized IT organization that provides IT support services to a variety of clients.

-They wanted to use an ITSM integration solution to integrate its ITSM platform with other IT tools and data sources.
+They wanted to use an ITSM integration solution to integrate their ITSM platform with other IT tools and data sources.

 They also wanted to automate the company’s IT processes and reduce manual errors.